Introduction

 Meeting notes preserve the conversation.
 Action items shape what happens next.

-That difference changes what the document is for.
-Notes can be chronological, broad, and messy.
-They can contain side comments, unresolved questions, and context that only makes sense if you attended the meeting.
+Notes are allowed to be chronological, messy, and broad.
+They can contain context, side comments, unresolved questions, and fragments that only make sense if you attended the meeting.
 Action items have a narrower job.
-They need to tell the next person what must happen, who owns it, and when it matters.
+They need to tell the next person what needs to happen, who owns it, and when it matters.

 When teams mix these two document types together, the output gets blurry.
 The meeting record becomes too long to scan quickly, and the action list becomes too vague to execute confidently.